Nndna9/Pomodoro/README.md

 # Pomodoro
+This is a small project I did for Appgud hackathon!
 ## Inspiration
 The inspiration behind creating this Pomodoro website was to provide users with a simple and effective tool for managing their work and study sessions.
 The Pomodoro technique has proven to be a valuable productivity method, and I wanted to bring its benefits to users through a user-friendly online platform.